vibrationtoolbox/vtoolbox/CONTRIBUTING.rst

 4. Clone the repository to your favorite location on your drive where you want to work on it.
 You never want to clone again.

 #.
-Use Matlab's `addpath` command to add the vtoolbox directory to your installation of Matlab
+Use Matlab's `addpath` command to add the vtoolbox directory to your installation of Matlab.
+Alternatively, use the GUI `pathtool`.

 #.
 Add your code/make your modifications, committing to your fork.